VeryLittleGravitas/CDTADPQ/readme.md

 ## Prototype B

+The working prototype will be an application that will allow California residents to establish and manage their profile and receive emergency and non-emergency notifications via email, Short Message Service (SMS), and/or push notification based on the location and contact information provided in their profile and/or the geo-location of their cellphone if they have opted in for this service.
+In addition, the working prototype will provide the authorized administrative users with the ability to publish notifications and track, and analyze and visualize related data.
+The working prototype does not need to implement any authentication or authorization against an external directory or authentication mechanism.

 [TODO: INSERT INTRO, WHAT DOES IT DO & WHAT VALUE DOES IT ADD]

 Our approach is consistent with both the [ADPQ RFI] (https://github.com/CDTProcurement/adpq/blob/master/RFI%20CDT-ADPQ-0117%20-%20PQVP%20DS-AD%20-%20Final%20%2002.06.17.pdf) requirements and the [US Digital Services Playbook] (https://playbook.cio.gov).